 This hot spring is 100% natural, bounded by rocks and surrounded by green valleys.
 As it is located off the beaten track in the Western Fjords, you will certainly have the hot spring all to yourself.

 The small wooden cabin allows you to change, but also adds to the charm of the spot.
-It’s perfect for relaxation with your fellow travelers.
+It’s perfect for relaxation after a day of exploring in Iceland with your fellow travelers.

 How to get to Nauteyrarlaug Hot Spring?

-When coming from the capital, drive towards Nauteyrarkirkja church.
-Take the road 635 and drive past a salmon farm.
-The hot spring and right after the farm.
+From the capital, head towards Nauteyrarkirkja church.
+Take Route 635 past a salmon farm.
+The thermal spring is just beyond the farm.

 Tips on visiting Nauteyrarlaug Hot Spring

-✔️ Dalamynni – dreaming about a luxury experience with all your fellow travelers after a few days on the road?
-Dalamynni is a big wooden house with floor to ceiling windows, offering a wonderful view on the mountains.
-It can accomodate up to 10 people, divided in 4 rooms.
+✔️ Dalamynni is a big wooden house with floor to ceiling windows, offering a wonderful view on the mountains.
+It can accommodate up to 10 people, divided in 4 rooms.

 Guðrúnarlaug hot spring

-Nestled among the mountains of West Iceland, Guðrúnarlaug hot spring is a natural wonder that should not be missed.
-This is one of the stunning geothermal pools in Iceland that is surrounded by lush vegetation and offers stunning views.
+Nestled among the mountains of West Iceland, Guðrúnarlaug is one of the most stunning geothermal pools in Iceland.

 The water temperature in Guðrúnarlaug averages between 88 to 96 °F (31 to 36°C).
-It remains at a constant level due to its deep underground spring.
+It remains constant due to the depth of the underground spring.

-If you have more time to visit the area, there are hiking trails nearby with incredible views.
-You can also take part in organized tours to explore some of the area’s hidden gems, such as Katlafossar Waterfall.
+If you have more time to visit the area, there are hiking trails nearby offering incredible views.
+You can also join organized excursions to explore some of the region’s hidden gems, such as the Katlafossar waterfall.

 How to get to Guðrúnarlaug hot spring?